Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469: Discussion

-NGC 7469 has also been observed by the \emph{Hubble Space Telescope} Wide Field Camera 3 (WFC3) imager using a wide variety of filters, including F665N (ID: 15649, PI: Chandar, exp. time: 2380 s) and F547M (ID: 11661, PI: Bentz, exp. time: 2240 s).
-These filters allow us to gain insight into the distribution of the stars in the ring and the H$\alpha$ emitting gas respectively.
-Figure \ref{fig: hubble} shows our reprocessed images using the aforementioned filters, with the F665N image having been continuum-subtracted using a scaled version of the F547M image.
-As can be seen, the eastern part of the ring is where the greatest difference can be seen between the continuum and the H$\alpha$ distributions, where the H$\alpha$ morphology closely resembles our \netw map (Figure \ref{fig: maps}).
 At first glance, this discrepancy could be due to three things: extinction, older stars, and disruption of HII regions due to the AGN wind.
 Extinction, however, cannot be responsible as we are seeing the same structure in the IR, and the H$\alpha$ filter corresponds to a longer wavelength than the continuum, which would extinct the continuum before the H$\alpha$.
 The second option is that the population in the east part of the ring is simply too old to produce HII regions, leading to the reduction in emission-line gas.
-However, this is not likely to be the case as it has been shown that the star clusters in the east and the west side of the ring have similar age ranges (10-20 Myr, \citealp{Diaz-Santos2007}).
+However, this is not likely to be the case as it has been shown that the star clusters in the east and the west side of the ring have similar age ranges (10 to 20 Myr, \citealp{Diaz-Santos2007}).
 Nevertheless, if the east side was on the younger end of this range with the west side on the older end, this could explain some of the discrepancy.
 The last option would be attributed to the interaction between the AGN wind and the star-formation processes in the east, disrupting the HII regions but not affecting the already-present stellar population.
 This seems like the most plausible option given the known eastward AGN outflow.